 In spite of its huge potential, Beyond Meat does have some potential risks, the biggest one being competition from deep-pocketed players.
 One such player is Tyson Foods.
 Tyson Foods, which was an early investor in Beyond Meat, sold to start its own products.
 This is one of the largest companies in the world, and if it makes forays into this market, it could be a formidable competitor to Beyond Food.

 Nonetheless, the company has a head start, which means by the time the others launch their products, it will have cemented its position in the market.
-Besides, with such a successful IPO, the company has the financial muscle to invest even more aggressively in product development and marketing.
-This could see it maintain its current lead irrespective of the power that new entrants have in the market.
+Besides, with such a successful IPO launch, this might give the company the financial muscle to invest even more aggressively in product development and marketing.
+This could help BYND maintain its current lead irrespective of the power that new entrants have in the market.

 It will be interesting to see how this stock performs in the next few months, as the IPO hype around it dies down.
 After all, when it comes to trading stocks, it all comes down to one thing …. the CHART!
 If the chart looks good technically it tends to signal other traders and investors to the company and story.